viralemergence/tatat/rousettus_tutorial/README.md

     -add_gene_name -transcriptome rousettus
 ```
 This will produce a fna file where each sequence has the unique cds_id assigned by TATAT and the gene symbol as the header, and the CDS under the header.
 This file may be used for subsequent analyses.

+**Troubleshooting:** As described previously, the main errors likely to occur here involve the NCBI servers.
+To address them, consider:
+- Obtaining a NCBI API key
+- Not running this part of the code around midnight

+### TATAT Coding Genes: Post QC
+Normally, after the annotation stage of TATAT is complete, there are no additional steps.
+However, in the interest of validating TATAT we generated a number of scripts to ensure the final coding transcriptome produced reliable sequences for subsequent analysis.
+We will not cover each individual steps in great detail, but they can all be found in [post_qc.sh](post_qc/post_qc.sh)
+<br><br>
+Similarly, an in-depth discussion of the QC results from each script are in the publication.
+Please refer to the publication if you want to compare your outputs.